michaelwp/trackme/README.md

 # TrackMe

-A Go-based location and photo tracking application that captures device information, geolocation, and photos from web browsers.
-The application stores data in MongoDB and uploads photos to AWS S3.
+A sophisticated Go-based tracking application that captures device information, geolocation, and photos from web browsers through an authentic Google homepage interface.
+Features advanced click tracking with real-time Telegram notifications.
+Data is stored in MongoDB with photo uploads to AWS S3.

 ## Features